Automated mining

 Automated mining involves the removal of human labor from the mining process.
 The mining industry is in the transition towards automation.
-It can still require a large amount of human capital, particularly in the developing world where labor costs are low so there is less incentive for increasing efficiency.
-There are two types of automated mining- process and software automation, and the application of robotic technology to mining vehicles and equipment.
+It can still require a large amount of human capital, particularly in the developing world where labor costs are low so there is less incentive to increase efficiency.
+There are two types of automated mining: process and software automation, and the application of robotic technology to mining vehicles and equipment.

 Mine automation software

 In order to gain more control over their operations, mining companies may implement mining automation software or processes.
 Reports generated by mine automation software allow administrators to identify productivity bottlenecks, increase accountability, and better understand return on investment.

 Mining equipment automation

 Addressing concerns about how to improve productivity and safety in the mine site, some mine companies are turning to equipment automation consisting of robotic hardware and software technologies that convert vehicles or equipment into autonomous mining units.

 Mine equipment automation comes in four different forms: remote control, teleoperation, driver assist, and full automation.